 Also, project details, expenses involved in designing a house, setting the time limit are to be included in the progress report.
-In certain circumstances, architects are required to co-operate with civil engineers to interact and discuss the technical issues about the project.
+In certain circumstances, architects must co-operate with civil engineers to interact and discuss the technical issues about the project.

 Architects should hold a meeting with the designated members as well as professionals of an organization before the project approval.
-This is very helpful in getting familiar with technical complications that might occur during construction.
+This is very helpful in familiarising with technical complications that might occur during construction.

-The primary step involves getting familiar with the requirements of clients via comprehensive discussion.
+The primary step involves getting familiar with clients’ requirements via comprehensive discussion.
 It includes getting familiar with the pros and cons of the site, expected budget, arriving at a feasible solution if a project is associated with either renovation or brand new construction.

-There should be various provisions to deal with hurdles related to administrative procedures successfully.
+There should be various provisions to successfully deal with hurdles related to administrative procedures.
 Planning and preparation procedures are to be updated daily.

 It is to make sure proper communication between the clients and designers.

 Design drawings for project execution: